MystenLabs/sui/doc/src/explore/sui-explorer.md

  * Edge

 ## Choose a network
 When you start Sui Explorer, it displays the transactions for the Devnet network by default.
 You can also use the Explorer to view data for a local network running in your environment or a custom RPC endpoint URL.
+Use the drop-down menu at the top-right of the page to choose a different network.

 ## Finding your transaction
 You can search for the transactions using an address, object ID, or transaction ID.
 For example, you can search for your wallet address to confirm a transaction or view additional details about a transaction you’ve approved.
-See [Sui Wallet](../explore/wallet-browser.md) to learn how to create a wallet).
+See [Sui Wallet](../explore/wallet-browser.md) to learn how to create a wallet.

-**To search for a transaction made using the Sui wallet**
+**To search for a transaction made using the Sui Wallet**
-1. Open your Sui wallet.
+1. Open your Sui Wallet.
 1. Click the clipboard icon to copy your wallet address.
 1. Open the Sui Explorer.
 Select the **Coins** tab if it is not currently selected.
 1. In the search field, paste your wallet address and then press **Enter**.